dotnet/AspNetCore.Docs/aspnetcore/blazor/security/server/blazor-web-app-with-oidc.md

 ### Configuration

-Configure the project in the <xref:Microsoft.AspNetCore.Authentication.JwtBearer.JwtBearerOptions> of the <xref:Microsoft.Extensions.DependencyInjection.JwtBearerExtensions.AddJwtBearer> call in the project's `Program` file:
+Configure the project in the <xref:Microsoft.AspNetCore.Authentication.JwtBearer.JwtBearerOptions> of the <xref:Microsoft.Extensions.DependencyInjection.JwtBearerExtensions.AddJwtBearer%2A> call in the project's `Program` file:

 * <xref:Microsoft.AspNetCore.Authentication.JwtBearer.JwtBearerOptions.Audience%2A>: Sets the Audience for any received OpenID Connect token.
 Match the value to just the path of the Application ID URI configured when adding the `Weather.Get` scope under **Expose an API** in the Azure or Entra portal: